Tamkarma/HotPlate/README.md

 # HotPlate
-Using Spark Core to measure and broadcast over internet
+Using Spark Core to measure Hot Plate temperature and broadcast over internet